 How can you be sure that I am legally able to marry you?

 If you get your marriage license at the Town of Babylon or the Town of North Hempstead, they will give a list of officiants who can marry you.
 I am on those lists.

 The City of New York, the only place in the state that recognizes online officiants, did not start doing so until 2006.
-Anyone registered before 2006 has had their credentials checked and has complied with what are the rest of the state wide requirements, that the City of New York formerly used.
+Anyone registered before 2006 has had their credentials checked by what were at the time statewide requirements, and can perform legal ceremonies in all parts of New York State.

 There is no such thing as a State wide registration.
 NYC is the only place that requires officiants to register.
 I am registered with the City of New York – Office of the City Clerk as Officiant #9484.
 Click here for documentation.